HCPSS/schoolsites-help/_posts/2016-12-13-uploading-files.md

 ![choose file](/schoolsites-help/images/uploading/choose-file.png)

-Selecting next will bring you to a page where the file "lives."
+Selecting "next" will bring you to a page where the file "lives."
 Avoid linking to this page because it's for admins only.

 ![placeholder page](/schoolsites-help/images/uploading/placeholder-page.png)